A sampling algorithm to estimate the effect of fluctuations in particle physics data: The algorithm

-As for the number of iterations to be used with the algorithm, no rule is documented in the statistics literature with reference to related techniques, and the choice is generally problem-dependent.
-The number of iterations was set to 1,000 in this study, and probabilities were averaged over the last 100.
-Runs were also performed letting the sampler run for a longer time: the algorithm exhibited a relatively-fast convergence on the data sets analyzed, and no gain was found by choosing a higher number of iterations.
-Moreover, multiple runs were performed using different initial conditions for the mixture weights, in order to make sure that the algorithm was still able to converge to the correct PDFs.

-The sampler essentially uncovers a signal and a background subpopulation in the input collection of particles, based on the data as well as on initial conditions on the subpopulation PDFs provided by control samples.
+The sampler estimates the shapes of the signal and background subpopulations in an input collection of particles, based on the data as well as on initial conditions on the subpopulation PDFs provided by control samples.
+As opposed to the traditional Gibbs sampler for mixture models, where the stationary distribution of the corresponding Markov Chain relates to the joint posterior of the allocation variables and of the subpopulation PDF parameters, this algorithm samples from the posterior probability of $z_{ij}$, and PDFs are kept fixed at control sample estimates.

-The signal and background $\eta$ and $p_T$ distributions corresponding to data set 1 are displayed in figure \ref{fig:ds1_eta_pt}.
-Points show signal and background $\eta$ and $p_T$ distributions normalized to unit area.
-Solid blue (signal) and dotted red curves (background) resulting from spline interpolation of the corresponding control sample distributions are superimposed with a view to highlighting the effect of fluctuations in the data.
-In particular, as compared to the corresponding control sample distribution, the signal $\eta$ PDF is not symmetric with respect to zero.

-The corresponding distributions from data set 2 are shown in figure \ref{fig:ds2_eta_pt}, with the same color coding as above.
-The plots again highlight deviations with respect to the control sample templates, particularly with reference to the signal $\eta$ PDF.